-Veggie Egg Muffins with Pesto – These tasty grain free egg muffins make a healthy protein rich snack or breakfast, they are packed full of veggies with delicious pesto on the top which gives them an extra flavour punch.
+These tasty Paleo egg muffins make a healthy low-carb snack or breakfast, they are packed full of veggies with delicious pesto on the top which gives them an extra flavour punch.

-I have been busy in the kitchen prepping healthy snacks and dinners to make up for our over indulgence on holiday (but that’s what holidays are for right?) and to get us through the next week of adjusting back into our time zone and change of temperature.
+I have been busy in the kitchen prepping healthy snacks and dinners to make up for our overindulgence on our recent holiday in Bali, (that's what holidays are for right)?

 Back to Winter and more of the seemingly endless rain in Auckland....but hey Spring isn't far away!

-I love having healthy protein rich snacks ready made so I can eat them on the go.
-This stops me reaching for other snacks that are not so healthy.
+I love having healthy snacks ready made so I can eat them on the go.
+This stops me from reaching for other snacks that are not so healthy.

-Irregular blood sugar was a constant problem for many clients in my naturopathic clinic, it can have wide reaching affects upon hormones, energy, mood, (hangry anyone?) and can be a contributor to skin complaints like acne.
+Irregular blood sugar was a constant problem for many clients in my naturopathic clinic, it can have wide-reaching effects on hormones, energy, mood, (hangry anyone?) and can be a contributor to skin complaints like acne.

 Master Toddler loves these egg muffins and thinks they are mini cakes.
 He doesn't seem to mind that he is happily munching on spinach, broccoli, tomatoes and kale (in my pesto) so these egg muffins are a great way to get some extra nutrition into kids.